PhD Program Overview

 Graduates of the program will be expected to demonstrate theoretical and methodological competence at an advanced level, competence at the cutting edge of knowledge in their chosen field, autonomy in conducting research, mature scholarship and research, and well-developed communication abilities.

-A minimum of five semesters of full-time study must be devoted to the PhD program following completion of a recognized master’s degree.
 Normally, the dissertation must be formally submitted within twelve semesters.
 The maximum program duration is eighteen semesters.

 Fields of Specialization

 The PhD program consists of four fields (listed in alphabetical order) within the discipline of Sociology:

 The field of Crime and Social Control reflects sociological interests into how crime is defined, measured, explained and reacted to by society.
 Within this field students will be exposed to scholarly material on a broad range of topics including: cyberbullying, victimization, legal responses to homelessness, intimate partner violence, drug policy, school violence, feminist criminology, critical criminology, restorative justice, sociology of risk, policing, the social construction of crime, inmate re-integration, youth justice, wrongful convictions, and life course criminology.